GLOBAL MARKETS-Stocks slip on inflation concerns as oil prices rise further | Headlines

 "This inflationary episode is unusually challenging in that it is driven by both strong demand and shortages of supply," said Guy Foster, chief strategist at wealth manager Brewin Dolphin.
 Oil prices hit their highest since 2014 amid an outage on a pipeline from Iraq to Turkey and global political tensions that stoked fears of more persistent inflation and helped prop up the dollar, which hovered near one-week highs.

+Brent crude futures settled up 93 cents at $88.44 a barrel.
+The international benchmark has gained 28% since the beginning of December.
+U.S. crude futures rose $1.53 to settle at $86.96 a barrel.
 Gold rose more than 1% as a retreat in the dollar and geopolitical tensions surrounding Ukraine burnished safe-haven bullion's appeal.
-Spot gold rose 1.49% at $1840.54 per ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)